enterprise-oss/osso-docs/docs/admin_ui.md

 :::

-The enterprise user will choose their IDP, and SAMLBox will generate all of the configuration information needed to configure your application on the IDP instance, as well as a PDF document to walk the enterprise user through configuring your application on the IDP instance.
+The enterprise user will choose their IDP, and SAMLBox will generate all of the configuration information needed to configure your application on their IDP admin dashboard, as well as a PDF document to walk the enterprise user through configuring your application on their IDP admin dashboard.

-Once they complete configuration on the IDP instance, the enterprise user will be able to input and upload configuration into SAMLBox, which will promote the Identiy Provider instance to _live_, and allowing users from that enterprise to start signing in.
+Once they complete configuration on the IDP admin dashboard, the enterprise user will be able to input and upload the final configuration information into SAMLBox, which will promote the Identity Provider instance to _live_, and allow users from that enterprise to start signing in.